samcode-dev/node-js-coding-challenge-master/readme.md

 ### set up:
 * run npm install
-* create a dotenv for the following variables: mongoUri jwtSecret
+* create a dotenv file in the root folder and add the following variables: mongoUri jwtSecret

+      you can get your mongodb connection string from mongodb website

 ## For the profile routes to work, you have to copy the token and paste in this format
-      Authorization Bearer <token>
+      Authorization Bearer <paste the token copied here and omit the angle backets>
       the same applies for the logout route too.